Polish Air Forces in France and Great Britain: In Britain

 After the collapse of France in 1940, a large part of the Polish Air Force contingent was withdrawn to the United Kingdom.
 However, the RAF Air Staff were not willing to accept the independence and sovereignty of Polish forces.

 Air Marshal Sir Hugh Dowding later admitted he had been "a little doubtful" at first about the Polish airmen.
-The British government informed General Sikorski that at the end of the war, Poland would be charged for all costs involved in maintaining Polish forces in Britain.
+The British government informed General Sikorski that, at the end of the war, Poland would be charged for all costs involved in maintaining Polish forces in Britain.
 Initial plans for the airmen greatly disappointed them: they would only be allowed to join the Royal Air Force Volunteer Reserve, wear British uniforms, fly British flags and be required to take two oaths, one to the Polish government and the other to George VI; each officer was required to have a British counterpart, and all Polish pilots were to begin with the rank of "pilot officer", the lowest rank for a commissioned officer in the RAF.
 Only after posting would anyone be promoted to a higher grade.

 Because of this, the majority of highly experienced Polish pilots had to wait in training centres, learning English Command procedures and language, while the RAF suffered heavy losses due to lack of experienced pilots.
 On June 11, 1940, a preliminary agreement was signed by the Polish and British governments and soon the British authorities finally allowed for the creation of two bomber squadrons and a training centre as part of the Royal Air Force.

+Dowding had been doubtful about integration of Polish pilots within British squadrons due to language issues and wanted all-Polish units.
+Fighter Command operated with a fully integrated air defence system for ground controlled intercept (the "Dowding System") to direct squadrons against the Luftwaffe raids and all pilots needed to be able to speak English.
+In August, all Polish airmen became members of the Polish Air Force, and four squadrons—two fighter (based on the Poznan and Warsaw air regiments) and two bomber—were set up.
+Some Polish airmen chose to stay with their British squadrons.